Mission and Vision

 - Fostering the next generation of leaders.

 Pay for Success

-ICS works on PFS financing because it has the potential to bring new resources to early childhood systems and to make those systems more effective by helping government, service providers, and funders focus on outcomes for children.
-ICS is committed to building the enabling environment in which early childhood Pay for Success projects can develop, which includes identifying what steps need to be taken to make it successful and sharing what we learn from others working to help children succeed.
+Pay for Success financing has the potential to bring new resources to early childhood systems and to make those systems more effective by helping government, service providers, and funders focus on outcomes for children.
+ICS is committed to building an environment in which early childhood PFS projects can develop.

-With Pay for Success (also called Social Impact Bonds, or SIBs), philanthropic funders and private “impact investors” provide the initial capital to scale up successful interventions, most often those identified as “evidence-based.”
-This designation is based on rigorous evaluations and several years of solid outcomes data.
-The services selected for PFS financing are generally delivered by nonprofits, under a management structure headed by an intermediary organization.
+With Pay for Success financing (also called Social Impact Bonds, or SIBs), philanthropic funders and/or private “impact investors” provide the initial capital to scale up successful interventions.
+Most often these interventions are “evidence-based,” a designation based on rigorous evaluations and several years of solid outcomes data.
+Services selected for PFS financing are generally delivered by nonprofits, under a management structure headed by an intermediary organization.

 If the outcomes are achieved, government funds are used to repay the investors’ principal plus an agreed-upon return.
 These interventions often save government money by reducing the likelihood of crime, child abuse, or other expensive problems; thus, they both prevent problems and promote health and well-being.
 Government can draw on those savings to pay for the outcomes achieved.

 ICS believes that PFS financing holds enormous promise for improving children’s lives.
 As grantees of the Social Innovation Fund’s (SIF) PFS program, ICS furthers this vision by working with jurisdictions interested in exploring the feasibility of a PFS project for early childhood interventions.